 Maybe this isn’t a grooming question you’ve ever asked.
 If so, good for you, oh smooth-ass-haver.
 But if that Chia Pet you call a fanny causes some problems, you’re not alone.
-Having a hairy ass can turn even the most satisfying bowel movements into wiping marathons that only the Winter Soldier’s left arm could handle — and risk leaving your important area chapped and raw.
-What’s more, a hairy butt can leave you prone to an increased risk of everything from bacteria buildup to odious crap crust.
+Having a hairy ass can turn even the most satisfying bowel movements into wiping marathons that only the Winter Soldier’s robo arm could handle — and risk leaving your important area chapped and raw.
+What’s more, a hairy butt can leave you prone to an increased risk of everything from bacteria buildup to, er, odious crap crust.

 So, for those with the hairiest heinies out there, how can you avoid such fates?
 Well, that requires special attention to everything from grooming to diet to improved wiping technique.
 To offer some advice, we spoke to two experts — Dr. Nikola Djordjevic, MD, board-certified family physician, and co-founder of MedAlertHelp.org, and Lisa Hugh, registered dietitian and producer of the Poop Problems Podcast.
 Both offered tips, tricks, and advice for taming your wooly cheeks, and making sure that your caboose is as clean and comfy as can be.
+Here’s what to know.

 Tip 1: Remember Why Hair is There